Learn about the systematic approach that underlies turning data into actionable information and improved outcomes.

 This concept leads to the next layer of intent which is to prioritize addressing strengths or weaknesses.
 Some practitioners like to focus on strengths because “that's what got us this far.”
 Alternatively, others focus on addressing weaknesses because that is the limiting factor for performance.
-A key element of the Sparta philosophy is addressing weaknesses, as this relates back to the belief that movement efficiency is key and availability is the greatest ability.
+A key element of the spartan philosophy is addressing weaknesses, as this relates back to the belief that movement efficiency is key and availability is the greatest ability.
 This can perhaps be best visualized as the "barbell strategy," where more time and effort is put into addressing weakness with less time and effort put into maintaining or improving strengths.

-The goal is to keep the goal the goal: this intent to work towards the goal through maximizing availability by addressing weaknesses and limiting factors of inefficient movement is a fundamental principle of the Sparta philosophy.
+The goal is to keep the goal the goal: this intent to work towards the goal through maximizing availability by addressing weaknesses and limiting factors of inefficient movement is a fundamental principle of the spartan philosophy.

 A Systematic Approach to Health and Performance

 The final principle of the spartan philosophy is a systematic approach to human performance.
 This simply means a developed framework of “rules” that help guide decision-making.